County offers COVID-19 tests for first responders

-According to Dane County Executive Joe Parisi, a total of $350,000 has been budgeted to provide 3,500 COVID-19 test kits for first responders across Dane County.
+Dane County Executive Joe Parisi said $350,000 has been budgeted to provide 3,500 COVID-19 test kits for first responders across Dane County.
 He said clinics will be set up every couple of weeks through July.

 The test kits include a swab that is inserted into the nose and placed in a vial of saline solution.
 Exact Sciences, which is partnering with the county on the program, will read the tests.
 It will take three to five days to process test kits for results.

-“These folks are out there every day putting their lives on the line,” Parisi said in front of a number of first responders from McFarland and Dane County.
-“We are really honored to be able to bring testing to them and I know they are honored to serve their community.”
+“These folks are out there every day putting their lives on the line,” Parisi said in front of a number of first responders from McFarland and elsewhere in Dane County.
+“We are really honored to be able to bring testing to them, and I know they are honored to serve their community.”

 “Public safety members will get the reassurance that they are not carrying the virus, and not taking it home with them,” he said.